Fossil Free Talking Points:

 - Fossil fuels are responsible for 40% of all global deaths from air pollution according to a peer-reviewed study.
 10,000 people die per day, or 3.6 million per year, from fossil fuel pollution, rivaling deaths from tobacco smoking (Harvard).

 Justice and equity:

 - Research at Harvard University shows a strong relationship between exposure to air pollution and mortality from COVID-19.
 For every slight increase in the pollutant PM2.5 there is an 8% increase in the death rate from COVID-19, and communities of color are more likely to be exposed to this pollutant long term.

 - “Studies have clearly established that communities of color are disproportionately exposed to sharply higher levels of long-term air pollution because they are closer to congested streets and highways, as well as refineries and power plants…African Americans in California were 2.5 times more likely to go to the hospital as a result of air pollution.
-That may help explain why African Americans make up a disproportionate share of COVID-19 deaths in many areas.”
+That may help explain why African Americans make up a disproportionate share of COVID-19 deaths in many areas” (Environmental Working Group).